 There’s something eerily magnetic about an abandoned place.
 Questions begging to be asked about what the destination used to be like in its prime, and what led to its current dismal state.
 Scattered throughout Michigan are creepy and fascinating abandoned places, providing a look into the mitten’s varied past.

-Most of these destinations are now privately owned though, so stick to the edges of the properties if you want to visit, or just read about these nine spooky and historic places below!
+Most of these destinations are now privately owned though, so stick to the edges of the properties if you want to visit, or just read about these nine historic and abandoned places in Michigan below!

 The United Artists Theatre Building, Detroit